flaxandteal/arches-rbac-permissions/arches_rbac_permissions/README.md

 The following steps should get you set up for development with `arches-rbac-permissions`.
 The approach involves running `elasticsearch` and `postgis` in Docker containers, but you should have other [Arches dependencies](https://arches.readthedocs.io/en/stable/installing/requirements-and-dependencies/) as well clang installed.

-1. Create a project folder and environments
+1. Create a root development folder and environments
     ```shell
     mkdir rbac-test
     cd rbac-test